 Want to know the origin of the awful smell in the breath of your furball and how to tackle it?
 If that is so, this article is what you need.
 Down below, you shall find everything you must know regarding less than pleasant cat breath.

 Why It Smell So Offensive

 Overall, different cats often have different troubles but if you face the issue of "my cat has bad breath", remember these while assessing the situation.

 In most cases, cats that have a diet consisting solely of fish as well as liver tend to have high chances of developing bad breath.
 Fortunately, all people have to do to get rid of the foul breath is to make changes to the diet.
 At first, your furball might refuse to accept new food but be patient and it would eventually concede without fail.
-Aside from that, it's worth noting that sometimes, pieces of foods become lodged between the teeth of the felines.
-Over time, the foods react with bacteria in the saliva which produce a nasty odor.
+Aside from that, it's worth noting that sometimes, pieces of food become lodged between the teeth of the felines.
+Over time, the foods react with bacteria in the saliva which produces a nasty odor.

 Generally speaking, periodontal diseases begin once the build-up of soft dental plaque on the teeth reaches an unacceptable level.
 As the dental plaque irritates the gums, inflammation takes place and what you have at that point is gingivitis, the first stage of periodontal diseases.
 Bad breath usually accompanies gingivitis and without timely treatment, gingivitis is going to develop into periodontitis and lead to issues like bleeding gum, tooth loss, bad breath and so on.
 While periodontal disease often shows up as cats get older, it could appear in kittens.